quru/qis/doc/benchmark.md

 * API calls

 The script - `src/imageserver/scripts/bench.py` - has no dependencies other
-than Python 2.6 or 2.7, so you can copy it to wherever you want to run the test from.
+than Python 3.4 or above, so you can copy it to wherever you want to run the test from.

 ## Set up